cympfh/cumin/src/spec/struct.md

 }
 ```

-Each fields can have default values.
+Each fields can have default Values.

 ```rust,noplaypen
 struct X {